mikaeilorfanian/client_server_generator/README.md

 First, download this repo.
 Then, install it using pip:
 `pip install --editable .`
 Then, depending on which framework you want to use this library with, you need install what's required for that framework to work.
-At this moment, the following frameworks and libraries are supposed by `client_server_generator`:
+At this moment, the following frameworks and libraries are supported by `client_server_generator`:
 - bottle